“Why am I here?

 Could this help explain the reason for suffering?

-The purpose for suffering is to teach lessons and perfect us.
+The purpose for suffering is to teach eternal lessons, and perfect us.

 In future, everyone in the entire universe will see the results of choices that are now being made, that go against God’s ways.